Fixing the problem is easy. And you can do it from anywhere.

 Drink more water

+You may find more relief by heating things up.
 "For some people, drinking warm liquids, especially in the morning, can help unblock them," says Dr. Johal.

 Move more often